afahinfahimi/V15/docs/Replit.md

 **Primary Goal:** Backtesting and optimization — find the best correlation between scores and forward price movement for swing trading (1-month hold target).

 **Secondary Goal:** Live analysis dashboard for daily trading decisions.
+The app's purpose is not limited to a single time horizon — the primary backtest target is 1-month swing trades, but the broader goal is identifying good stocks for investment.
+If backtesting or AI chat analysis reveals strong predictive accuracy over longer hold periods (3M, 6M+), that insight is within scope and should be explored.

 ## Core Concept